Macrometacorp/docs/docs/photoniq/vwrs/vwrs-best-practices.md

 ## Refresh Interval

-Consider the impact on mobile device battery life and data usage when setting this interval.
+In mobile applications, consider the impact on mobile device battery life and data usage when setting this interval.
 Frequent updates increase both consumption metrics.

 ## UI Responsiveness

-Avoid blocking the UI while updating the waiting room status.
+In mobile applications, avoid blocking the UI while updating the waiting room status.
 Information should be displayed efficiently, ensuring the app remains responsive.
 Also, while REST API calls are generally quick, avoid UI freezes during these operations.
 Take advantage of the platform's asynchronous network calls.